bobbae/gcp/challenges/README.md

 * First, thank you for participating in the challenges!
 We have tried hard to make sure you will not spend more than a few hours to complete your answer.
 Please do not spend more than a few hours!

-* We still allow for 5 working days of calendar time so that you can find a few hours in your schedule.
+* We still allow for 48 hours so that you can find a few hours in your schedule.

 * Your answer will be completely original and not based on someone else's work.
 We are aware some challenges are available with